IAmMoltony/libmtnlog/README.md

 `libmtnlog` is my really simple logging library.
 Originally created for [ds-craft](https://github.com/IAmMoltony/ds-craft).

+## Warning

+This is the `libmtnlog` 1.x branch.
+It doesn't have the latest features and bugfixes.
+Please only use this if you absolutely have to.

 ## Using the library

 Paste the header and source code of the library into your project somewhere.
 I recommend creating a separate folder for it and configuring your build system to add `libmtnlog`'s include files and compile its source files.